 The Guidelines for Managing Alcohol at Large Events book provides best-practice models and other guidance information.
 It is for individuals and agencies involved with ensuring that alcohol consumption at large events is managed legally and effectively

-These pamphlets help are given to young people to encourage them to reflect on their conversations after playing Play Your Best Card.
-The pamphlets are only available to current facilitators of Play Your Best Card to replenish their supplies.
+These pamphlets help are given to young people to encourage them to reflect on their conversations after playing Play Your Best Card, a team-based game that encourages teens to have conversations on a range of topics relevant to young people.